-When someone has suffered any kind of rape or abuse it can affect their behaviour.
+When someone has experienced rape or sexual abuse it can impact them in many different ways.
 There are very good reasons for a survivor to behave in certain ways.

 There will always be some thoughts or feelings behind our behaviour: